AdrianSandu92/Manual-Testing-Project/README.md

   - Regression testing

-#### 1.1.5 Risks detected and solutions
+#### 1.1.5 Risks detected

 * Project risks:
-  - Resource constraints: Evaluate the availability of essential resources like hardware, software licenses, and testing environments.
+  - Lack of experience of the QA engineer
+  - Resource constraints: Short deadline of Zephyr Squad trial, unavailability of test environment.
-  - Schedule delays: Identify potential bottlenecks or delays in development, testing, or other project phases.
+  - Schedule delays: Bottlenecks or delays in testing phases.
-  - Communication gaps with providers: Maintain open channels of communication with third-party service providers or vendors.
-  - The risk of not having enough employees: Anticipate potential workload increases and hire or allocate resources accordingly.
-  - Problems with courier companies: Monitor the performance of courier companies and address any problems affecting product delivery promptly.

 * Product risks:
-  - Servers malfunction: Develop a contingency plan for quick server recovery in the event of a malfunction.
-  - Database errors: Implement proper backup and restore procedures to recover from database errors.
-  - Security risks: Perform comprehensive security testing, including penetration testing and vulnerability assessments.
-  - Compatibility issues with certain browsers: Execute extensive cross-browser testing to identify and resolve compatibility issues.
+  - Compatibility issues with certain browsers: Internet Explorer, Opera browser
-  - Functional defects: Execute rigorous functional testing to identify and report defects.
+  - Layout issues: Website is not displayed properly with some browser resolutions

 #### 1.1.6 Evaluating entry criteria